denjhang/wav2mgs2fui/README.md

 3. Open make_MML-en.exe and convert dat to txt.
 This will be completed quickly.
 4. Drag txt into run-cc-org.bat, and cc.exe will automatically complete the conversion from txt to fui.
 5. Open Furnace Tracker, create a new YM2413 music project, and then import all fui.
 Select 01-ch-9, -a, -b, -c, -d timbres one by one in the FM1-5 channels in the pattern and enter "C-3", then press Enter, and you can hear the voice.
+6. Note that this usually requires placing different fui files on multiple channels at the same time to play the voice correctly.
+If the voice speed is too fast or too slow, please adjust the Base Tempo.